MahsaNafei/Data-Visualization-Challenge/README.md

 ## Analysis

--The code offers a thorough examination of the mouse research dataset, including data cleaning, statistical analysis, data visualization, and summary statistics.
+- The code offers a thorough examination of the mouse research dataset, including data cleaning, statistical analysis, data visualization, and summary statistics.

--It aids in the visualization of the tumor volume distribution for particular medication regimens and the identification of potential outliers.
+- It aids in the visualization of the tumor volume distribution for particular medication regimens and the identification of potential outliers.

--For mice given Capomulin treatment, the correlation and regression analysis indicates a somewhat positive association between mouse weight and tumor volume, with an R-squared value indicating that almost 70% of the variability in tumor volume may be attributed to mouse weight.
+- For mice given Capomulin treatment, the correlation and regression analysis indicates a somewhat positive association between mouse weight and tumor volume, with an R-squared value indicating that almost 70% of the variability in tumor volume may be attributed to mouse weight.